 - Why do customers buy from you and not your competition?

-To give you an idea of what a good mission statement looks like, take a look at Mickey Mouse's.
-I mean, The Walt Disney Company:
+To give you an idea of what a good mission statement looks like, take a look at The Walt Disney Company's:

 - When your customers experience your product or service, what emotions does the encounter elicit?

-- If your brand was a person, how would you describe their personality?
+- If your brand were a person, how would you describe its personality?

 Here are some great samples of brands' essences: